catlewin/invisible-watermark-cat/threshold_tests/resize_test_results/resize_summary.md

 # 📊 Resize Threshold Summary

+> 📘 **Resize thresholds indicate the smallest scaling factor (as a fraction of original size) where watermark decoding still succeeded.
+Lower values reflect better robustness to downscaling.**

 This summary reports the robustness of each watermarking method under threshold-based attacks.
 - **Clean Failures**: Number of images where the method failed to decode the original, unattacked watermarked image.
 These images are excluded from threshold calculations.
 - **Attack Failures**: Number of images that failed decoding at all tested attack levels.